Grow

 Product analytics

 Customers’ opinions about products are influenced because of many different factors.
-They also change on the fly, like feature improvements, price increases, and marketing campaigns.
-All of these factors stir all sorts of emotions in users.
+They also change on the fly like feature improvements, price increases, and marketing campaigns.
+All of these factors stir all sorts of emotions up with users.

-Product managers must constantly monitor how users respond to products and the changes they undergo.
+Product managers need to constantly monitor how users respond to products and the changes they undergo.
 Sentiment analysis is useful in this area, too.

 Sentiment analysis tools such as HubSpot’s Service Hub let you transform lots of qualitative data into quantitative insights on products and features.
 This helps to find out more about how customers perceive your solutions, how they perform on the market, and what should be done to improve their usage and reception.